endo-do/PortfolioAnalyzer/README.md

    PORT=5000
    ```

-3. **Access from mobile:**
+3. **Access from another device:**
-   - Make sure your phone is on the same WiFi network
+   - Make sure the device is on the same WiFi network
    - Open browser and go to: `http://[YOUR_IP]:5000`
    - Example: `http://192.168.1.100:5000`